-Once students return from ELOA or TWD and resume their studies, their enrollment status will be updated to enrolled (full time).
-Generally, students will not have to submit an in-school deferment form to their servicer.
-However, students should contact their federal loan servicers to verify in-school status.
-If an enrollment verification letter needs to be requested from the school, please submit a request to the Office of the Registrar.
-Students who have questions about their Title IV program funds Teletypewriter (TTY) users may call 1-800-730-8913.
+Should students who withdraw from AUA resume their enrollment on a full-time basis, AUA will update NSLDS for the student as being enrolled full-time.
+Generally, students will not have to submit an in-school deferment form to their federal loan servicer.
+However, students should contact their federal loan servicers to confirm their in-school status.
+If an enrollment verification letter needs to be requested from AUA, please submit a request to the Office of the Registrar.
+Students who have questions about their Title IV program funds may call Mr. Stanley Jean-Louis at 212-661-8899 x157.
+Teletypewriter (TTY) users may call 1-800-730-8913.
 Information is also available on the web at www.studentaid.gov.